-Traditional potato latkes are one of life's great pleasures.
+Traditional Mashed Potato Latkes are one of life's great pleasures.
 Hot and crunchy on the outside, tender and salty in the center.
-They are delicious alone or as the perfect platform for sweet or savory topping options.
+They are delicious alone or as the perfect platform for all your favorite sweet or savory topping options.

 These crunchy, savory potato pancakes are the perfect party food, brunch star and dinner side dish.
 And the topping varieties are endless, including sour cream dill sauce with smoked salmon, caramelized onions and mushrooms, quail eggs and even cranberry sauce.